tundisto/demisto-web-form-react/README.md

 | Computer Model | Short text |
 | Form Factor | Single select |

+### Note on Playbook

+A playbook is not yet provided as part of this sample.
+The app will create a Demisto incident with the necessary fields, but a playbook would still beed to be built to perform any automated actions based on the form
+.
 ### Demisto API Key

 Before this app can be used, An API key must first be generated within Demisto. using `Settings -> Integrations -> API Keys -> Get Your Key`.
-Enter this key and the server infornation into the Server Parameters section of the app.
+Enter this key and the server infornation into the Demisto Parameters section of the app.

-### Note on Playbook

-A playbook is not yet provided as part of this sample.
-The app will create a Demisto incident with the necessary fields, but a playbook would still beed to be built to perform any automated actions based on the form.

 ## Running the Node.js server